steviemj17/wats-3020-node-2/README.md

   ```

 2. **1-fizzbuzz-fun (required)**
+In this tutorial, we move our logic into a function.
+Pulling logic into a function makes it easier to share and test.
   - TODO once you get fizzbuzz working above copy it to the 1-fizzubzz-fun directory
   - TODO replace the loop that was testing each value with a loop that calls a function
   ```JavaScript